luizfelipelaviola/autodroid/docs/README.md

 ### Host Requirements <a name = "requirements"></a>

-- Unix based OS (Linux or MacOS - Windows is experimental)
+- Linux OS (e.g. Ubuntu, Debian, and others...)
+(MacOS/Windows is experimental)
 - Virtualization enabled on BIOS
 - Minimum of 4GB of RAM
 - Minimum of 10GB of free disk space depending on the available "processors" (for files, processing result, database and Docker images)